Applications7 min read

 A descriptive mark is one that directly describes the goods or services, their characteristics, quality, intended purpose, or some other feature.
 It tells the consumer what the product or service is, rather than who provides it.

-Other traders should also be free to use descriptive words to describe their own goods and services.
-Allowing one trader to monopolise a common descriptive term would be unfair to everyone else in the market.
+Those words simply describe the goods or services.
+They do not tell a consumer which bakery, courier service, or brand they are dealing with.
+Other traders should also be free to use descriptive words to describe their own goods and services, so allowing one trader to monopolise a common descriptive term would be unfair to everyone else in the market.

 The spectrum of distinctiveness